 - Goal: create solutions for energy market participants to leverage smart resources across national borders and participate in changing energy market structures. - Research targets: goods and services.
-Please note; the methodologies for researching market related issues should be clearly identified regarding the type of data that needs to be collected and how, and how to analyse the data. - Typical topics: retail market and interfaces, business modelling methods, standards, abolition of barriers between European countries, prosumer interaction, forecast, demand side management, integration of microgrids, flexibility, energy exchange with neighbours, economic research, etc. - Necessity for transnational cooperation: smart technologies create stability challenges in all countries and divergent solutions lead to market failure at the borders.
+Please note; the methodologies for researching market related issues should be clearly identified in terms of the type of data that needs to be collected, how it will be collected, and how it will be analysed. - Typical topics: retail market and interfaces, business modelling methods, standards, abolition of barriers between European countries, prosumer interaction, forecast, demand side management, integration of microgrids, flexibility, integration of small scale operators in local energy systems, energy exchange with neighbours, economic research, etc. - Necessity for transnational cooperation: smart technologies create stability challenges in all countries and divergent solutions lead to market failure at the borders.
 Such cooperation will comprise several projects by transnational consortia on convergent issues and different aspects of future energy market structures.